Observatory Drive.com TM

 Conference Co-Presenter: October 2008

-Kevin Korpela co-presented with Blaine Tornow at "Recapturing Your Downtown 2008," Wausau, WI
+Kevin Korpela presented "Recapturing Your Downtown 2008," Wausau, WI

 .
 Lecture: "Downtown Grocery in Nine Parts: